Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo: Author contribution

-P.G.
-P\'erez-Gonz\'alez and F. D'Eugenio led the analysis and interpretation effort, writing the core of the manuscript.
-B. Rodr\'{\i}guez del Pino carried out the kinematic measurements analyzing the nebular emission.
-M. Perna and H. \"Ubler carried out the JWST/NIRSpec data calibration and helped with active galactic nuclei diagnostic plots and properties.
-R. Mailoino, S. Arribas, and G. Cresci contributed with the overall interpretation of the properties of the galaxy group.
-I. Lamperti compiled and analyzed the ALMA data.
-G. Barro analyzed the stellar populations in the system.
-L. Costantin searched for analogs of the galaxies in this systemt in galaxy formation simulations.
-I. Mart\'in-Navarro analyzed the high spectral resolution data to infer detailed ages, metallicities, and abundances of the quiescent galaxy.
-J. Dunlop and D. Magee contributed with the reduction and analysis of the JWST/NIRCam imaging data.
-A.J.
-Bunker, S. Carniani, S. Charlot, C.J.
-Willott, T. B\"oker, E. Parlanti, J. Scholtz, and G. Venturi, and all others authors, contributed to manuscript writing, discussions about the results, as well as the development of the NIRSpec instrument and the planning of the guaranteed time observations during more than two decades.
+PGP-G and FD'E led the analysis and interpretation effort, writing the core of the manuscript.
+BRdP carried out the kinematic measurements analyzing the nebular emission.
+MP and H\"U carried out the JWST/NIRSpec data calibration and helped with active galactic nuclei diagnostic plots and properties.
+RM, SA, and GC contributed with the overall interpretation of the properties of the galaxy group.
+IL compiled and analyzed the ALMA data.
+GB analyzed the stellar populations in the system.
+LC searched for analogs of the galaxies in this system in galaxy formation simulations.
+IM-N analyzed the high spectral resolution data to infer detailed ages, metallicities, and abundances of the quiescent galaxy.
+JD and DM contributed with the reduction and analysis of the JWST/NIRCam imaging data.
+AJB, SC, SC, CJW, T.B, EP, JS, and GV, and all others authors, contributed to manuscript writing, discussions about the results, as well as the development of the NIRSpec instrument and the planning of the guaranteed time observations during more than two decades.